percona/pmm-doc/docs/install-pmm/install-pmm-server/aws/run.md

 After [installing PMM Server from AWS Marketplace](../aws/aws.md):
 {.power-number}
 1. Wait until the AWS console reports that the instance is running.
 2. Select your instance and open its IP address in a web browser.
 You can find the IP address in the **IPv4 Public IP** column or at the top of the **Properties** panel under the **Public IP** field:

     ![!image](../../../_images/aws-marketplace.pmm.ec2.properties.png)

-3. On the Percona Monitoring and Management Welcome page, enter the instance ID in the EC2 console to initialize PMM Server.
-4. Log in using the default credentials:
+3. Log into PMM using the default credentials:
      - Username: `admin`
      - Password: <your instance ID>

-5. Change the default credentials then use the new ones on the PMM Server home page.
+4. Change the default credentials then use the new ones on the PMM Server home page.

    ![PMM Home Dashboard](../../../_images/PMM_Home_Dashboard.png)